Dhanu1579/Dashboard-Design/README.md

 # Dashboard-Design

 ## 📌 Project Overview
 This project analyzes **Superstore Sales data** to uncover trends and insights across **time, regions, and product categories**.
-Using **Tableau Desktop (Mac)**, I built an interactive dashboard with multiple visualizations and filters.
+Using **Tableau Desktop **, I built an interactive dashboard with multiple visualizations and filters.

 The goal is to identify **sales performance drivers** and provide actionable business insights.